psaikido/hugle.uk/content/blogs/personal/2023-10-17-murmurations.md

 ---

-The [murmurations](https://www.murmurations.life/) project had ending event at Bristol's Watershed.
+The [murmurations](https://www.murmurations.life/) project had its ending event at Bristol's Watershed on Oct 17th 2023.

 Through the University of Bristol's [Connecting Through Culture as we Age](https://connectingthroughcultureasweage.info/) organisation, I was invited to